 Control Time Spent on the Clock

-Virtual TimeClock allows you to configure start, stop and lunch rules to help you control when workers can clock in and clock out.
+Virtual TimeClock allows you to configure start, stop and lunch Shift Rules to help you control when workers can clock in and clock out.
 These rules ensure that overtime isn't accumulating unnoticed and keeps administration involved with employee time clock access.
 To learn more, review the Shifts and Schedules articles.

 Manager Security & Permissions